 Warm Support vs Focused challenge

-Prior to completing this questionnaire, please ensure that you have someone whom you can talk to, should the items cause any distress.
-In the unlikely event that you are distressed after completing the questionnaire, you can contact the Samaritans or other mental health helplines
+If you are completing this questionnaire for yourself (online or on a downloaded form), please ensure that you have someone whom you can talk to, should the items cause any distress.
+In the unlikely event that you are distressed after completing the questionnaire, you can contact the Samaritans or other mental health helplines.

 Please be aware that the responses to this questionnaire are intended as a starting point for discussing therapeutic approaches; and that individual psychotherapists and counsellors will vary in how able, and willing, they are to respond to clients' preferences.